unknownbrackets/maxcso/README.md

 And then just compile using make.

+Note that 7-zip is currently disabled on Mac OS X because it doesn't work.

 ### Linux / Unix

 Aside from gcc/g++, you will also need liblz4-dev and libuv-dev, or similar.

+Note that 7-zip is currently disabled on Linux / Unix because it doesn't work.

 Credits and Licensing